-After the creation of Open Yale Courses in 2007, the University has focused time and resources to ensuring that Yale developes innovative and impactful online education programs.
-The Poorvu Center is responsible for a central strategy for digital education at Yale, one that includes: massive open online courses, blended degree programs, and online certificates.
-Faculty members interested in teaching online have access to a wealth of expertise at the Poorvu Center.
+The University first supported online teaching via the Open Yale Courses initiative in 2007.
+Subsquently, Yale has devoted time and resources to ensuring that faculty and deans develop innovative and impactful online education programs.
+The Poorvu Center enacts a centralized digital education strategy for the University, one that includes: massive open online courses, blended degree programs, and online certificates.
+Faculty members interested in teaching online have access to a wealth of expertise at the Poorvu Center, including a Statement on Copyright Ownership of Online Teaching Materials.

 Yale explores online learning for a vast and global audience: from lifelong learners seeking to improve knowledge skills, to undergraduate and graduate students looking to supplement their current courses or take a class online to earn college credit, a certificate or a degree.